Next time you’re shopping and see a ‘bargain’. Stop and ask yourself:

-The image above shows Autumn fabric with Soft Autumn (top) and Bright/Clear Winter (bottom) mini swatch wallets laid over the fabric.
-You’ll see the Autumn fabrics are in harmony with the shirt (Per Una) and the Bright Winter colours stand out as if ‘sat on top’.
-This particular top would suit a Warm, Deep or Soft Autumn.
+The image above shows Autumn fabric of a Per Una long sleeve top, together with the Soft Autumn mini-swatch (top) and Bright/Clear Winter mini-swatch (bottom) laid over the fabric.
+You'll see the Autumn fabrics are in harmony with the shirt (Per Una) and the Bright Winter colours stand out as if 'sat on top'.
+This particular top, from Per Una, would suit a Warm, Deep or Soft Autumn.

 This image shows the Autumn and Spring fabric mini wallets fanned out and laid over the fabric.
-While the Autumn colours (warm/deep) are okay with it, the Spring colours (warm/light) are truly in harmony and look made to match it.
+While the Autumn colour swatch (warm/deep) are okay with it, the Spring colour swatch (warm/light) are truly in harmony and look made to match it.

 Colour matters when you’re working or in business, but why?
 The impact and first impression you make are based on several factors.